doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 [^ironic]: It's a little bit ironic but at this time the bank owes you the loan that it credited to your account at the same time that you ultimately owe the bank back the loan.

+[^FDIC]: For example, the governement insures bank deposits up to a certain limit through a program called FDIC in chequing accounts.
+However if you're over that limit and the bank goes bankrupt there is no guarantee that you'll get your money back.
+This is a fundamental difference between physical currency and bank deposit.
+The only functional equivalent of physical currency are central bank reserves and they are only available to banks.